François de Cossé, 11th Duke of Brissac

-Anne Marie Timoléon François de Cossé, 11th Duke of Brissac (1868–1944), was a French aristocrat and author.
-He held the French noble title of Duke of Brissac from 1883 to 1944 and was educated at the École militaire de Saint-Cyr.
+Anne Marie Timoléon François de Cossé, 11th Duke of Brissac (1868–1944), was a French nobleman and author.
+He held the French noble title of Duke of Brissac from 1883 until his death in 1944.

 Early life and career

 He was born on 12 February 1868 in Paris, France.
 His maternal grandfather, Louis Say, was the founder of the Say sugar empire (now known as Béghin-Say, a subsidiary of Tereos).
 His maternal granduncle, Jean-Baptiste Say, was a classical liberal economist.

-He graduated from the École spéciale militaire de Saint-Cyr, a military academy in Brittany, France.
+He was educated at the École spéciale militaire de Saint-Cyr, a military academy in Brittany, France.
 He wrote a historical book about the Austrian court, titled Un Carrousel à la cour d'Autriche.
 In 1894, he wrote a second book, based on his memories about the army.